-- A. The Local Government Surplus Trust Fund (Florida Prime), Florida Treasury Special Purpose Investment Account (SPIA), or any intergovernmental investment pools authorized pursuant to the Florida Interlocal Cooperation Act of 1969 as provided in Section 163.01 Florida Statutes. - B. Investments may be made in SEC qualified constant net asset value fixed income money market mutual funds rated AAAm or AAAg comprised of only those investment instruments as authorized in this Policy, provided that such funds do not allow derivatives. - C. Interest-bearing time deposits or savings accounts in qualified public depositories as defined in Section 280.02 Florida Statutes.
+- A. The Local Government Surplus Trust Fund (Florida Prime), Florida Treasury Special Purpose Investment Account (SPIA), or any intergovernmental investment pools authorized pursuant to the Florida Interlocal Cooperation Act of 1969 as provided in Section 163.01 Florida Statutes. - B. Investments are permitted in money market mutual funds with AAAm or AAAg ratings including Treasury Money Market Mutual Funds, Governmental Money Market Mutual Funds, and Prime Money Market Mutual Funds.
+These funds must exclusively comprise investment instruments authorized by this Policy.
+Importantly, they are restricted from engaging in derivative transactions. - C. Interest-bearing time deposits or savings accounts in qualified public depositories as defined in Section 280.02 Florida Statutes.
 This includes, but is not limited to, time deposit accounts, demand deposit accounts, and non-negotiable certificates of deposit.